tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Asymmetric cryptography

 “Shor’s algorithm” on the other side, efficiently solves the integer factorization problem (and the related discrete logarithm problem), which offer the foundations of the public-key cryptography that the world uses today.
-This implies that, if a CRQC was developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and Elliptic Curve Cryptography - ECC) and the accompanying digital signatures schemes and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
+This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and Elliptic Curve Cryptography - ECC) and the accompanying digital signatures schemes and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.

 For structured data such as public-key and signatures, instead, quantum computers can fully solve the underlying hard problems used in classic cryptography (see Shor's Algorithm).
 Because an increase of the size of the keypair would not provide a secure solution in this case, a complete replacement of the algorithm is needed.
 Therefore, post-quantum public-key cryptography must rely on problems that are different from the ones used in classic public-key cryptography (i.e., the integer factorization problem, the finite-field discrete logarithm problem, and the elliptic-curve discrete logarithm problem).